Jarcionek/LearningTDD/README.md

 #### Branches overview:
 - master - ready to checkout and start implementing
 - example-solution-step-by-step - a kind of guide how to do this split into many small commits to show the order
-- presentation - commits made during 90 minutes live coding presentation I gave in Gamesys
+- presentation - commits made during 90 minutes live coding presentation I gave at Gamesys
-- preparations - just some mess where I was working with Mani Sarkar to prepare this exercise

 ### Overview